-.08 Final Disposition and Notice of Offset: Upon receipt by the Central Collection Service of a debt from the claimant state agency, the Central Collection Service shall make final disposition of the offset by transferring the net proceeds collected for credit or payment and refund any remaining balance due the debtor.
+.08 Final Disposition and Notice of Offset: Upon receipt by the Central Collection Service of a debt from the claimant state agency, the Central Collection Service shall make final disposition of the offset by transferring the net proceeds collected for credit or payment..

-Upon final determination of amount of the debt due and owing by means of the hearing, or waiver of hearing as provided by Section 1.41.04 of these rules, the Central Collection Service shall initiate the transfer of funds to be applied towards the debtor's obligation.
+Upon final determination of amount of the debt due and owing by means of the hearing or administrative review, or waiver of hearing as provided by Section 1.41.04 of these rules, the Central Collection Service shall apply the funds towards the debtor's obligation.